evmos/docs/docs/protocol/modules/evm.md

 ### Active Precompiles

-This parameters governs which [EVM Extensions](../../develop/smart-contracts/evm-extensions/evm-extensions.md) are enabled on the given network.
+This parameter governs which [EVM Extensions](../../develop/smart-contracts/evm-extensions/evm-extensions.md) are enabled on the given network.
 It accepts a list of addresses in Hex format, which is evaluated in EVM transactions to only allow interactions